S

 Mailchimp — The Full Picture

 Mailchimp is the most recognised brand in email marketing, and in 2026, that brand recognition is doing most of the heavy lifting.
-The interface genuinely is easy to use -- G2 rates ease of use at 4.3/5, and for a first-time email marketer, the drag-and-drop builder has the shortest learning curve we found.
-The 300+ integrations are unmatched; if a SaaS product connects to an email tool, it connects to Mailchimp first.
+The interface really is easy to use -- G2 rates ease of use at 4.3/5, and for a first-time email marketer, the drag-and-drop builder has the shortest learning curve we found.
+The 300+ integrations are outstanding; if a SaaS product connects to an email tool, it connects to Mailchimp first.
 The 260+ templates on paid plans are professional and mobile-responsive.

 But the post-Intuit trajectory tells a concerning story.
 Since the $12 billion acquisition, the free plan has been gutted from 2,000 contacts to just 250.
 Pricing has increased 20-30% across the board.
 Automations, A/B testing, and email scheduling were removed from the free plan in June 2025.
 The practice of charging for unsubscribed contacts -- meaning you pay for contacts who will never receive another email -- remains one of the most criticised billing practices in the industry.